lostpanda85/vs-live-notes/notes.md

 MCP (Model Context Protocol) JSON standard to allow models to talk to one another and to connect to external services.

+MCP is lead by Anthropic and Microsoft is on-board.

+MCP also provides scalable infrastructure.

+Best Practices for Defining Agents.
+Keep It Simple.
+Clear objectives.
+Small focused agents.
+Add guardrails and human oversight.

 ### Generative AI in Enterprise

 * <author>